secorn/secorn/README.md

 ## Hi 👋

-- My name is Sebastian and I am a psychologist with 5 years of experience in applied research, academia and clinical practice.
+- My name is Sebastian and I am a psychologist and data scientist with 5 years of experience in applied research, academia and clinical practice.

 - Over time, I realized my true passion lies in working with data and statistical modeling.
 This led me to transition into data science. 📊